 That’s a big deal.
 Most HVAC contractors don’t do that stuff.

-One of the biggest differences between us is that we perform a Manual J load calculation.
+One of the biggest differences between us and other companies is that we perform a Manual J load calculation.
 This exercise is a series of calculations that tells us the proper furnace size for your home.

 Another big difference is our rigorous combustion analysis.
 We always check to make sure your furnace vents properly and isn’t releasing carbon monoxide into your home.